stiles/survivoR2py/README.md

 **Scenario explanation**

 - Jim, from season 11, was the first person voted off.
-He acknowledged his team by half-heartedly waving, and his slight glance back but down didn't make eye contact.
+He acknowledged his team by half-heartedly waving, but his slight glance went down didn't make eye contact.
 He also didn't say anything or smile.
-So, his acknowledgment would be TRUE, but his score would only be one because all he did was (sort of) wave.
+So, his acknowledgment would be TRUE, but his score (see below) would only be 1 because all he did was (sort of) wave.
 Maybe 0.6.
 Poor Jim.

 **Acknowledge score calculation**